-As of December 31, 2022, the Company had one fixed-for-floating interest rate swap contract with a total notional value of \$350.0 million that matures in 2025.
-The Company pays a base fixed rate of 3.04% and in return receives a floating Eurodollar base rate on 30-day notional borrowings.
-In June 2022, the Company terminated a fixed-for-floating interest rate swap contract with a notional value of \$350.0 million, and received proceeds of \$0.5 million.
-The Company had two other fixed-for-floating interest rate swap contracts with a total notional value of \$700.0 million that matured during the three months ended March 31, 2022.
+As of December 31, 2023, the Company had one fixed-for-floating interest rate swap contract with a total notional value of \$350.0 million that matures in 2025.
+In May 2023, in conjunction with the amendment of the 2020 credit agreement, the Company entered into an amendment of its interest rate swap contract.
+Under the amended agreement, the Company pays a base fixed rate of 2.98% and in return receives a floating Term SOFR base rate on 30-day notional borrowings.
+Prior to the amendment, the Company paid a base fixed rate of 3.04% and in return received a floating Eurodollar base rate on 30-day notional borrowings.

 Effective June 30, 2020, the Company de-designated all of its interest rate swaps and discontinued hedge accounting.
-Accordingly, subsequent changes to the fair value of the interest rate swaps are recorded in Other income (expense), net.
+Accordingly, subsequent changes to the fair value of the interest rate swaps are recorded in Other income, net.
 The amounts previously recorded in Accumulated other comprehensive loss are amortized into Interest expense over the terms of the hedged forecasted interest payments.
-As of December 31, 2022, \$52.3 million is remaining in Accumulated other comprehensive loss, net.
-The interest rate swaps had unrealized fair values of \$10.3 million and negative unrealized fair values (liabilities) of \$53.7 million as of December 31, 2022 and December 31, 2021, respectively, of which \$39.2 million and \$56.3 million were recorded in Accumulated other comprehensive loss, net of tax effect, as of December 31, 2022 and December 31, 2021, respectively.
+As of December 31, 2023, \$32.3 million is remaining in Accumulated other comprehensive loss, net.
 See Note 14 - Fair Value Disclosures for the determination of the fair values of Company's interest rate swaps.